 Manual WiFi Connection Instructions

 Next open your phone’s (also tablet or laptop) WiFi network selection menu to select a WiFi network.
-Find and select the network that begins with Log-Alert.
-After selecting wait for up to a minute, for your phone might force you to accept the device even though it does not have internet access or force you to click some other requirement before it accepts our system as your current WiFi device.
-For many phones including most iPhones a red configuration button will appear.
+Find the network that begins with Log-Alert.
+After selecting it, wait for up to a minute (a full 60 seconds), for your phone might force you to accept the device even though it does not have internet access or force you to click some other requirement before it accepts our system as your current WiFi device.
+Go ahead and select to accept the device.
+For many phones including most iPhones a red configuration button will instantly appear.
 For some Android phones this will not happen and you will have to open an internet browser on your phone or laptop and type 192.168.4.1 in the address bar.
-Once the red button with Configuration appears select your WiFi network that has the best 2.4mhz signal (not compatible with 5mhz) near the Log-Alert system and type in the WiFi password.
+Once the red button with Configuration button appears select your WiFi network that has the best 2.4mhz signal (not compatible with 5mhz) near the Log-Alert system and type in the WiFi password.
 Keep in mind that most phones will automatically capitalize the first letter you type in the password section.
 Lastly click “ok”.